Shohreh Aghdashloo: Early life

-Once Aghdashloo arrived in England, she earned a bachelor's degree in international relations at Brunel University because of her interest in politics after having to leave her home country.
+Aghdashloo earned a bachelor's degree in international relations at Brunel University because of her interest in politics after having to leave her home country.
 She was already familiar with England, as her parents had taken her to London as a child.
 She then continued to pursue her acting career, which brought her to Los Angeles.
-In 1987, Aghdashloo married actor/playwright Houshang Touzie.
-They have a daughter, Tara Touzie, born in 1989.
 She has since performed in a number of Touzie's plays, successfully taking them to national and international stages, primarily in the Iranian diaspora.
 Though born to a Muslim family, she has stated that she is non-practicing.

 Career

 Aghdashloo first began working as a theatre actress at the age of 19, when she starred in a theatrical adaptation of the novel The Narrow Road to the Deep North (1973).
 Aghdashloo made her American film debut in 1989 in a starring role in Guests of Hotel Astoria.
 Her television debut came on September 25, 1990, in a guest role in the two-hour episode of the NBC television series Matlock, titled "Nowhere to Turn: A Matlock Mystery Movie".
 In the years that followed Aghdashloo appeared on screen sporadically, including in the widely panned Surviving Paradise (2000), written and directed by Kamshad Kooshan.

 In 2001 Aghdashloo was cast opposite Ben Kingsley and Jennifer Connelly in director Vadim Perelman's House of Sand and Fog (2003) for which she was nominated for the Academy Award for Best Supporting Actress.
 Following this exposure Aghdashloo had a prominent recurring role in Season 4 of the Fox television series 24, playing Dina Araz, a terrorist undercover in Los Angeles as a well-to-do housewife and mother.
 In an interview with Time magazine, Aghdashloo stated that although she had previously resisted reinforcing the stereotype of Muslims as terrorists, the strength and complexity of the role convinced her to accept it.
-Iranian film scholar Hamid Naficy criticized Aghdashloo's acting in "the sensationalist film The Stoning of Soraya M." as "discredit[ing] her vow not to play in films that stereotype Middle Easterners, including Iranians."
 In the period that followed, Aghdashloo made guest appearances on several well-known television series, such as Will & Grace, ER and Grey's Anatomy.
 She also played supporting roles in films such as X-Men: The Last Stand as Dr. Kavita Rao, The Lake House, The Nativity Story as Elizabeth, and The Sisterhood of the Traveling Pants 2.